 The most common cause of mitral stenosis is rheumatic fever, which scars the mitral valve.
-A less common cause is a congenital defect, usually part of a complex of multiple heart defects present at birth.
-Very rare causes include infectious endocarditis, blood clots, tumors, or other growths that block blood flow through the mitral valve.
+Less commonly, there are some congenital heart defects which may affect the mitral valve and its function.
+Very rare causes include bacterial endocarditis, blood clots, tumors, or other growths that block blood flow through the mitral valve.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The doctor may be alerted to mitral stenosis by the following:

-If you have mild mitral stenosis, your condition will need to be monitored, but may not need immediate treatment for symptoms associated with mitral stenosis.
-When symptoms become more severe, you may need to limit exertion and avoid high-salt foods.
-In addition, treatments may include:
+If you have mild mitral stenosis, your condition will need to be monitored, but you may not need immediate treatment for symptoms associated with mitral stenosis.
+When symptoms become more severe, you may need more aggressive treatment, which may include avoiding exertion and high-salt foods.

 Drugs may be prescribed to treat specific symptoms associated with mitral stenosis.
 These medications include: